How long can leasing companies delay increasing the end-of-contract damage charges?

 We have lived in a low inflationary world during the last decade; since 2012, the highest annual inflation has been 2.57% (2012) and the lowest 0.37% in 2015 (Data basis: International Monetary Fund, World Bank and OECD Inflation CPI indicator).
 This provides the backdrop for explaining why the damage prices charged by Lease Co’s have remained so stable and with such little review.
 However, with the Consumer Prices Index (CPI 2022) rising by 11.1% in the 12 months to October 2022 and new numbers from the ONS showing the cost of running and maintaining personal transport, specifically, has increased by 15% since last year, we now are faced with a totally different reality, a reality where the current damage matrix issued by Lease co’s are probably 10% lower, depending on the last review date, maybe nearly 15%, than they originally thought they should be.

 This cost increase blow may be softened to the lease co’s by the reliance on existing contracts from de-fleet organisations(with fixed prices in them), and they, in turn, are partially protected by the supply arrangements with paint, parts and skills providers, so it is they who share the burden of this, for now.
-One thing is for sure, this situation will probably not last as it’s not sustainable, and there is more.
+High used vehicle prices have also reduced the necessity for action.
+However, one thing is for sure, both of these mitigating factors will probably not last, and there is more.

 Skills shortage in vehicle repair businesses.